About the Public Media Bridge Fund

 OUR APPROACH

-The Bridge Fund provides support across three phases, helping stations stabilize now and transform for the future.
+The Bridge Fund provides support across three phases, helping stations stabilize in the near term and transform for the future.

 Keeping essential service on the air